 › If you leave the route, Komoot will recalculate and the navigation instructions will be adapted accordingly on the ROX 11.1 EVO.

 In addition, you can display the navigation instructions as a permanent value on a training page, then set this according to the chapter Setting training views.

 Workouts with the ROX 11.1 EVO

 To use workouts on the ROX 11.1 EVO, you must first create the workout using a compatible service.
 The ROX 11.1 EVO can import and display workouts in .FIT format.
-To do this, connect the ROX 11.1 EVO to the PC using a USB-C cable.
-Then copy the .FIT workout file into the “Workouts” folder or import the .FIT workout file using the Ride app.
+To do this, connect the ROX 11.1 EVO to the PC using the USB-C cable and then copy the .FIT workout file to the “Workouts” folder or import the .FIT workout file using the Ride app.

 To start the workout, select the menu item Workout in the main menu (training not yet started) or in the short cut menu (training started).
 Then select the desired workout from the list and start it by pressing the button.
 When a workout is active, another training page with the workout-specific data is added to the existing training pages: